mshariq-nerd/FogLAMP/src/python/foglamp/logger/log-info.rst

 --------------
 .. code-block:: yaml

-   address: /var/run/syslog # /dev/log for Linux; /var/run/syslog for OSX this will print to /var/log/system.log
+   address: /var/run/syslog # /dev/log for Linux; /var/run/syslog for OSX

 In OSX, you can see syslogs using Console app.

 - System Log Queries
 - Files > system.log

+Log file: `/var/log/system.log`

+In Ubuntu, you can see syslogs using System Log app.

+Log file: `/var/log/syslog`

+`tail -f /var/log/syslog` to monitor logs

-How to run
+How to run/ test
 ----------

 1) `source build.sh -c`